hugaped/CRED-nf/README.md

 array ($\ge$ 2.41)

+## Support and Contributions

+For those wishing to contribute or to raise issues regarding the functionality of the app, please raise and issue on GitHub (https://github.com/hugaped/CRED-nf) or email `robert.thibault@bristol.ac.uk` with the subject `CRED-nf Shiny App`.
+We are also open to providing support for adapting this app to other checklists.

 ## Testing

 Automatic testing can be performed using the `shinytest` R package.
 Two test files exist - one for testing checklist domains 1-3 and one for testing checklist domains 4-7.
 Both sets of tests can be performed simultaneously by running the `RunTests.R` script.